aferust/bindbc-cocoa/README.md

 # bindbc-cocoa

 - A dynamic D binding to cocoa, which are compatible with @nogc, nothrow, and BetterC (WIP).
-This is based on dplug:macos derelict-cocoa
+- This is based on dplug:macos derelict-cocoa
+- The Example calculator app works on Windows (via GNUstep) and Macos.
-- some basic controls are available at the moment (NSWindow, NSButton, and NSTextField).
+- Some basic controls are available at the moment (NSWindow, NSButton, and NSTextField).

 - Simple Hello World
 ```d